Caplan syndromeRheumatoid pneumoconiosis

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have symptoms of Caplan syndrome.
+Call for an appointment with your provider if you have symptoms of Caplan syndrome.

-People with rheumatoid arthritis should avoid exposure to hazardous dust.
+People with rheumatoid arthritis should avoid exposure to coal dust.

 Corte TJ, Du Bois RM, Wells AU.
 Connective tissue diseases.
 In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 65.